Cost Comparison

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut typically incur higher costs for orthopedic technologist training.
-These states have higher tuition fees at educational institutions and often higher licensing and application fees as well.
+On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut are known for higher education and licensing costs.
+These states not only have higher tuition rates but also tend to have higher costs associated with licensing and state application fees, compounded by a generally higher cost of living.

 What Drives Cost Differences?